johnwhoyou/expense-tracker/README.md

 # Payment Transaction Tracker
-My Mini Challenge 3 solution, in partial fulfillment of the requirements for the course, Web Application Development (CCAPDEV).
+My Mini Challenge 3 solution in partial fulfillment of the requirements for the course, Web Application Development (CCAPDEV).

 ## Local Set Up
 - Make sure MongoDB is installed and running.